 (b) I f the parties cannot agree to mediation, or if mediation does not resolve the dispute, or in any event no longer than 60 days after receipt of written notice referred to above, the parties shall submit the dispute for binding arbitration before a single neutral arbitrator jointly selected, or absent agreement, selected from the panel of Arbitrators provided by the American Arbitration Association (AAA ).
 If, within 15 days, the parties cannot agree on an arbitrator, then AAA shall select one (1) person as arbitrator in accord with AAA rules.
 The arbitrator shall be an attorney, experienced in commercial law and with the UCC.
 The arbitrator shall be required to follow the law in making his award, and the award shall be in writing and shall set forth findings of fact and legal conclusions.

-(c) The arbitration shall occur within 60 days of the selection of the arbitrator, in Orange County, California, unless the parties agree to another location.
+(c) The arbitration shall occur within 60 days of the selection of the arbitrator, in New York County, New York, unless the parties agree to another location.
 Discovery and the procedure for the Arbitration shall, unless otherwise agreed to by the parties, follow the procedures and policies of AAA governing commercial arbitration, subject however to the following modifications:

 All arbitration proceedings shall be confidential.
 None of the parties nor the arbitrator may disclose the existence, content or results of the arbitration without the written consent of all parties.